US pauses $14bn arms sale to Taiwan over Iran war, source says unrelated

 armed conflict defense & military

-Acting US Navy Secretary Hung Cao announced on Thursday that arms sales to Taiwan have been paused to ensure the American military has sufficient munitions for its operations in Iran, referred to as Epic Fury.
-During a congressional hearing, Cao stated that the pause was necessary to secure required munitions, though he noted that they currently have plenty.
+Acting U.S. Navy Secretary Hung Cao announced on Thursday that arms sales to Taiwan have been placed on pause.
+The decision was made to ensure that the American military has sufficient munitions stocks for its operations in Iran.

 Trump administration 'pauses' $14B arms sale to Taiwan, blames Iran war